 The monitoring of federal programs administered by the North Carolina Department of Public Instruction ensures that all children have a fair, equal, and significant opportunity to access a high-quality education.
 Additionally, monitoring provides oversight of local programs to ensure compliance with federal regulations and to guard against waste, fraud, and abuse.
-Title I Preschool monitoring is conducted as part of the Federal Programs Cross Program Monitoring.
-The following areas are monitored for preschool programs:
+Title I Preschool monitoring is conducted as part of the Federal Programs Cross Program Monitoring (https://go.ncdpi.gov/5brsv).